rachaelfinch/rachaelfinch.GitHub.io/SQL_Bank_Project.md

 The data can be found following [**This Link**](https://finances.worldbank.org/Loans-and-Credits/IDA-Statement-of-Credits-and-Grants-Latest-Availab/ebmi-69yj/about_data)

-I began exploring this dataset with SQL (Standard Query Language) queries using [csvfiddle.io](https://csvfiddle.io/#JTdCJTIyaXNUYWJsZU1ldGFkYXRhT3BlbiUyMiUzQWZhbHNlJTJDJTIyaXNOZXdUYWJsZUZvcm1PcGVuJTIyJTNBZmFsc2UlMkMlMjJpc0NvbmZpcm1EZWxldGVRdWVyeU9wZW4lMjIlM0FmYWxzZSUyQyUyMmlzQ29uZmlybURyb3BUYWJsZU9wZW4lMjIlM0FmYWxzZSUyQyUyMmlzU2hhcmVEaWFsb2dPcGVuJTIyJTNBZmFsc2UlMkMlMjJkYlJlYWR5JTIyJTNBZmFsc2UlMkMlMjJ0YWJsZXMlMjIlM0ElNUIlNUQlMkMlMjJxdWVyaWVzJTIyJTNBJTdCJTIyMCUyMiUzQSU3QiUyMmlkJTIyJTNBMCUyQyUyMnRpdGxlJTIyJTNBJTIyVW50aXRsZWQlMjBxdWVyeSUyMiUyQyUyMmJvZHklMjIlM0ElMjIlMjIlMkMlMjJyZXN1bHQlMjIlM0ElNUIlNUQlMkMlMjJlcnJvciUyMiUzQW51bGwlN0QlN0QlMkMlMjJhY3RpdmVRdWVyeUlkJTIyJTNBMCUyQyUyMmFjdGl2ZVRhYmxlTWV0YWRhdGFDb2x1bW5zJTIyJTNBJTVCJTVEJTJDJTIybG9jYWxUYWJsZXNUb1dhcm4lMjIlM0ElNUIlNUQlMkMlMjJpc1F1ZXJ5SW5Qcm9ncmVzcyUyMiUzQWZhbHNlJTJDJTIyZGlkQWRkTmV3VGFibGVTdWNjZWVkJTIyJTNBbnVsbCUyQyUyMmFkZE5ld1RhYmxlRXJyb3IlMjIlM0FudWxsJTdE).
-After learning what type of information I was working with, I decided to focus on a specific type of Project that these countries need credits for.
-There were options related to agriculture, education, water, and power.
+I began exploring this dataset with SQL (Structured Query Language) queries using [csvfiddle.io](https://csvfiddle.io/#JTdCJTIyaXNUYWJsZU1ldGFkYXRhT3BlbiUyMiUzQWZhbHNlJTJDJTIyaXNOZXdUYWJsZUZvcm1PcGVuJTIyJTNBZmFsc2UlMkMlMjJpc0NvbmZpcm1EZWxldGVRdWVyeU9wZW4lMjIlM0FmYWxzZSUyQyUyMmlzQ29uZmlybURyb3BUYWJsZU9wZW4lMjIlM0FmYWxzZSUyQyUyMmlzU2hhcmVEaWFsb2dPcGVuJTIyJTNBZmFsc2UlMkMlMjJkYlJlYWR5JTIyJTNBZmFsc2UlMkMlMjJ0YWJsZXMlMjIlM0ElNUIlNUQlMkMlMjJxdWVyaWVzJTIyJTNBJTdCJTIyMCUyMiUzQSU3QiUyMmlkJTIyJTNBMCUyQyUyMnRpdGxlJTIyJTNBJTIyVW50aXRsZWQlMjBxdWVyeSUyMiUyQyUyMmJvZHklMjIlM0ElMjIlMjIlMkMlMjJyZXN1bHQlMjIlM0ElNUIlNUQlMkMlMjJlcnJvciUyMiUzQW51bGwlN0QlN0QlMkMlMjJhY3RpdmVRdWVyeUlkJTIyJTNBMCUyQyUyMmFjdGl2ZVRhYmxlTWV0YWRhdGFDb2x1bW5zJTIyJTNBJTVCJTVEJTJDJTIybG9jYWxUYWJsZXNUb1dhcm4lMjIlM0ElNUIlNUQlMkMlMjJpc1F1ZXJ5SW5Qcm9ncmVzcyUyMiUzQWZhbHNlJTJDJTIyZGlkQWRkTmV3VGFibGVTdWNjZWVkJTIyJTNBbnVsbCUyQyUyMmFkZE5ld1RhYmxlRXJyb3IlMjIlM0FudWxsJTdE).
+After learning what type of information I was working with, I decided to focus on a specific type of project that these countries need credits for.
+There were many projects related to agriculture, education, water, and power.
 However, I decided to choose transportation routes such as roadways and highways as my project of choice.

 ### Analysis
 I began my analysis with these questions in mind: